TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

 Setup
 =====

-Get in contact with the team in the Team in the slack channel *cig-crowdin-localization* (TODO add link to https://docs.typo3.org/m/typo3/guide-contributionworkflow/master/en-us/Account/Slack.html) with the following information:
+Get in contact with the team in the Team in the TYPO3 slack channel *cig-crowdin-localization* with the following information:

 1. Extension name
 3. Your email address for an invitation to Crowdin, so you will get the correct role for your project.